Lake Rot

 Nature reserve

-Fishing in Lake Rot
+Fishing in the Rotsee

 The easiest way to reach Lake Rot from Lucerne is on foot or by bus.
 There are few parking spaces available.
 Bus routes 1, 18, 19, 22 and 23 connect Lucerne railway station with the Rotsee.